HowMuchDoINeed.co logo

 How to identify electrical cable sizes UK?

-Check the sheath for markings.
-If missing, measure the conductor and calculate the mm² area, or use a comparison chart.
+Check the sheath for markings first — that's always the quickest route.
+If they're missing, measure the conductor and calculate the mm² area, or compare against a sizing chart.
+Either way, don't rely on guessing by eye.

 What size cable for UK sockets?

-The standard size for UK socket ring mains is 2.5mm² twin and earth cable.
-For radial circuits, consult the IET Wiring Regulations or use a cable size calculator to confirm.
+The standard for UK socket ring mains is 2.5mm² twin and earth cable.
+For radial circuits, the answer depends on the load and run length — consult the IET Wiring Regulations or run your figures through a cable size calculator to confirm.

 Conclusion